Connect with us

 Due Diligence

-SmartUp also emphasizes the importance of founder-led due diligence through a “Branding First” approach.
-Instead of relying on investors to validate an idea with funding, founders are encouraged to validate the market themselves.
-This involves inverting the traditional process by marketing the concept before building the product to test whether customers are willing to pay.
-By identifying a Market Beachhead and confirming a real Job to be Done, founders reduce risk and ensure they are not spending large sums of money developing a product that nobody wants.
+That’s why founder-led due diligence is so critical.
+Instead of waiting for investors to validate your idea with funding, validate the market yourself first.
+Take a “Branding First” approach, market the concept before building the product to test whether customers will actually pay.
+By identifying a Market Beachhead and confirming a real Job to be Done, you reduce risk and avoid the classic mistake of spending huge sums developing a product nobody wants.

 Share this page